Ledger Nano S Plus wallet profile

 Ledger Nano S Plus currently supports Bitcoin, Ethereum, Solana, Cardano, Polygon, Avalanche, BNB Chain, Polkadot, Cosmos and XRP.
 That gives you access to roughly 100 native coins and 5500+ tokens across these networks.
 Whether that is enough depends entirely on what you hold and what you plan to do.

 Supporting 10 networks makes Ledger Nano S Plus one of the more versatile multi-chain wallets available.
 You can manage assets across different ecosystems without juggling multiple wallet apps.
-During my testing, switching between chains was straightforward.
-Token detection worked well on major chains, though I occasionally needed to add custom tokens on smaller networks.
+Switching between chains is straightforward.
+Token detection works well on major chains, though custom tokens on smaller networks may need to be added manually.

 Supported chains at a glance: